eatthepie/docs-v2/docs/eat-the-pie-overview/what-is-it.md

 sidebar_label: Overview
 ---

-# Eat the Pie: The World's First Truly Decentralized Lottery
+# Eat the Pie: The World Lottery on Ethereum

-Welcome to Eat the Pie, a revolutionary lottery experience powered by blockchain technology.
-This platform represents a paradigm shift in online gaming, offering unprecedented levels of fairness, transparency, and accessibility.
+Welcome to Eat the Pie - a fully autonomous lottery protocol powered by blockchain technology.
+Built on Ethereum's security and driven by Verifiable Delay Functions (VDFs), the system ensures complete transparency and verifiable randomness.
+Every draw is autonomous, every transaction is traceable, and participation is open to all.
+Let's dive into how everything works.

 ## What Sets Eat the Pie Apart

-Eat the Pie isn't just another lottery—it's an autonomous system that redefines how lotteries operate:

 - **100% Decentralized**: No central authority or middlemen—just players and the blockchain.
 - **Unmatched Transparency**: Every aspect of the lottery is open-source and publicly verifiable.